One rig to control them all: Controlled props

 \begin{remark} The strength and composition equations above imply that, for all $f \colon m \to m$ and $g \colon n \to n$, we have:

 \end{remark}

 Throughout the paper, we make extensive use of multi-controlled gates, such as

 that we denote by $C^{10}_0(x)$ for readability, and which are well-defined thanks to Equation~\ref{cprop:swapcoh}.
+The use of the latter equation is implicit when working with circuits in the rest of the paper, since its role restricts to diagram coherence for multi-controlled gates.
 More generally, given two Boolean words $w$ and $w'$, we write $C^w_{w'}(f)$ for the gate $f$ controlled on $\abs w$ top wires, positively or negatively according to $w$, and controlled on $\abs{w'}$ bottom wires, according to $w'$.

-\begin{proposition} A controllable prop $\cat P$ is isomorphic to the wide subcategory of $\ccat P$ whose morphisms are only the non-controlled ones.
-This also means that there is an embedding $\cat P \embed \ccat P$. \end{proposition}

 There are two forms of multiple controlled morphisms.
 Already in $\ccat{\cat{P}}$, one can control morphisms from $\cat{P}$ on multiple wires.
 In $\ccat{\ccat{\cat{P}}}$, one can additionally formally control morphisms from $\ccat{\cat{P}}$.
 In fact, the assignment $\mathbf{c}-$ is a monad on the category of crops and crop morphisms.
 The monad multiplication flattens the latter type of multiple control, but because the two forms of multiple control are distinct, the monad is not idempotent.
-The monad unit is the embedding from the previous proposition.
+The monad unit maps morphisms to their uncontrolled counterpart.

+\begin{remark} In the definition for controllable props (see Definition~\ref{def:controllable}), we do not require extra conditions on the distinguished involution $x$.
+Therefore, one could choose it to be the identity $\iid_1$ on any prop.
+This does not break the construction of the corresponding controlled prop (see Definition~\ref{def:cprop}), but the latter is very degenerate, where the swap of wires is the identity because of \ref{cprop:swap} and all operations under the control commute because of \ref{cprop:colour} and \ref{cprop:commutativity}. \end{remark}